rse/microkernel/README.md

 one).
 For module dependencies see below.
 In other words: a module group acts like a chronological phase to easily cluster modules.

-By default there are 6 groups defined (but you can easily redefine the module groups scheme):
+By default, there are 6 groups pre-defined (but you can easily re-define the module groups scheme):

 ```txt